jovibor/HexCtrl/README.md

 ### [](#)Building From The Sources
 The building process is quite simple:
 1. Copy *HexCtrl* folder into your project's directory.
-1. Add all files from the *HexCtrl* folder into your project (you can skip
+1. Add all files from the *HexCtrl* folder into your project (you can skip adding */dep/rapidjson/rapidjson-amalgam.h* and */dep/StrToNum/StrToNum.h*).
-*HexCtrl/dep/rapidjson/rapidjson-amalgam.h* header-only lib).
 1. Add `#include "HexCtrl/HexCtrl.h"` where you suppose to use the **HexCtrl**.
 1. Declare `IHexCtrlPtr` member variable: `IHexCtrlPtr myHex { HEXCTRL::CreateHexCtrl() };`
 1. [Create](#creating) control instance.